wltb/ff_feedcleaner/README.md

 $ git clone https://github.com/wltb/ff_feedcleaner
 ```

+Alternatively, you can download the zip archive and unzip it into the *plugins* subdirectory of your Tiny Tiny RSS installation.
+Note that the directory containing *init.php* **must** be named *ff_feedcleaner*, otherwise Tiny Tiny RSS won't load the plugin, so you may have to rename it after the unzipping.

 After that, the plugin must be enabled in the preferences of Tiny Tiny RSS.

 ## Configuration